 Configure and use a Postman mock server

-Postman enables you to create mock servers to assist with API development and testing.
-A mock server simulates the behavior of a real API server by accepting requests and returning responses.
-By adding a mock server to your collection and adding examples to your requests, you can simulate the behavior of a real API.
+Create mock servers in Postman to help with API development and testing.
+A mock server simulates a real API server by accepting requests and returning responses.
+By configuring a mock server for your collection and adding examples to your requests, you can simulate the behavior of a real API.

 When you send a request to a mock server, Postman matches the request to a saved example in your collection.
-Postman then responds with the data you added to the example.
-To view existing mock servers in your workspace, select Mock Servers in the sidebar.
+Postman then responds with the data in the example.
+To view existing mock servers in your workspace, select Mock servers in the sidebar.

 Mock server quick start

-To test using a mock server, do the following:
+To create a mock server for an API, do the following:

-2. In the response pane, select Save icon Save as Example.
+3. In the response pane, select Example icon Save Response.
 Postman automatically populates the example with the response you received when you sent the request.

-3. Select Collections in the sidebar.
-Select the more actions icon More actions icon next to the collection where the request was saved and select Mock collection.
+4. Select Collections in the sidebar.
+Select Options icon View more actions next to the collection where the request was saved and select Mock collection.

-5. Copy the mock URL and go back into your request.
-Replace the base part of the URL with the mock server URL (everything before the path, for example up to /customers).
+6. Select Copy icon Copy URL to copy the mock URL, then go back to your request.
+Replace the base part of the URL with the mock server URL (everything before the path, for example, up to /get).

-You can create mock servers from an existing collection, or Postman will create a new collection for your mock server.
-You can create a new mock from scratch, from a collection, or from your history.
+You can create a new mock server from scratch, from a collection, or from your history.

-Select Mock Servers in the sidebar, then select +.
+1. Select Mock servers in the sidebar, then select Add icon Create mock server.

 Creating a new mock server